 Allergy and eczema

-This page contains two allergy-related articles from our magazine, Exchange, and our Allergy factsheet:
+This page contains three allergy-related articles from our magazine, Exchange.

 Could food allergy be causing your child’s eczema?